 Need help with diet after gastric sleeve surgery?
 Contact Jet Medical Tourism®

 Gastric sleeve pre op and post op diet are both vital elements in your journey to achieve a successful and sustainable weight loss.
-Your commitment to a healthy and balanced diet as directed by your Mexico bariatric surgeon will help minimize your risk of side effects and complications.
+Your commitment to a healthy and balanced diet as directed by your bariatric surgeon will help minimize your risk of side effects and complications.

 If you have questions or concerns or need help with your diet after your gastric sleeve surgery, call our experienced representatives at Jet Medical Tourism®.